 AJS 123 Corrections as a System /3 cr. hrs./3 periods (3 lec.)
-Prerequisite(s): None.

 Overview of corrections as a system and as a part of the justice process.
 Includes history, theories, systems of operations in corrections, analysis of the objectives of correctional administration, relevant law, and public relations.